v-cakoll/docs.it-it/docs/visual-basic/programming-guide/language-features/linq/how-to-combine-data-with-linq-by-using-joins.md

 - joining [LINQ in Visual Basic]
-- queries [LINQ in Visual Basic], how-to topics ms.assetid: 5b00a478-035b-41c6-8918-be1a97728396 ms.openlocfilehash: 127e1afa7707f31584e93f3d4b08e865d7fcedf6
+- queries [LINQ in Visual Basic], how-to topics ms.assetid: 5b00a478-035b-41c6-8918-be1a97728396 ms.openlocfilehash: 7279908c5d262b65f4c4da9cd9b6c1b4117bc402
-ms.sourcegitcommit: 9b552addadfb57fab0b9e7852ed4f1f1b8a42f8e
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "61775882"
+ms.locfileid: "74344996"
 ---
-# <a name="how-to-combine-data-with-linq-by-using-joins-visual-basic"></a>Procedura: Combinare dati con LINQ utilizzando join (Visual Basic)
+# <a name="how-to-combine-data-with-linq-by-using-joins-visual-basic"></a>Procedura: combinare dati con LINQ utilizzando join (Visual Basic)
-Visual Basic fornisce il `Join` e `Group Join` clausole che consentono di combinare i contenuti di più raccolte in base ai valori comuni tra le raccolte di query.
-Questi valori sono dette *chiave* valori.
-Verranno considerati dagli sviluppatori ha familiari con concetti relativi ai database relazionali di `Join` clausola come un INNER JOIN e `Group Join` clausola come, in effetti, un LEFT OUTER JOIN.
+Visual Basic provides the `Join` and `Group Join` query clauses to enable you to combine the contents of multiple collections based on common values between the collections.
+These values are known as *key* values.
+Developers familiar with relational database concepts will recognize the `Join` clause as an INNER JOIN and the `Group Join` clause as, effectively, a LEFT OUTER JOIN.

- Gli esempi in questo argomento illustrano alcuni modi per combinare dati utilizzando il `Join` e `Group Join` clausole di query.
+ The examples in this topic demonstrate a few ways to combine data by using the `Join` and `Group Join` query clauses.

-## <a name="create-a-project-and-add-sample-data"></a>Creare un progetto e aggiungere dati di esempio
+## <a name="create-a-project-and-add-sample-data"></a>Create a Project and Add Sample Data

-#### <a name="to-create-a-project-that-contains-sample-data-and-types"></a>Per creare un progetto che contiene i tipi e i dati di esempio
+#### <a name="to-create-a-project-that-contains-sample-data-and-types"></a>To create a project that contains sample data and types

-1. Per eseguire gli esempi in questo argomento, aprire Visual Studio e aggiungere un nuovo progetto di applicazione Console Visual Basic.
-Fare doppio clic sul file Module1.vb creato da Visual Basic.
+1. To run the samples in this topic, open Visual Studio and add a new Visual Basic Console Application project.
+Double-click the Module1.vb file created by Visual Basic.

-2. Gli esempi in questo argomento viene utilizzato il `Person` e `Pet` tipi e i dati di esempio di codice seguente.
-Copiare questo codice nel valore predefinito `Module1` modulo è stato creato da Visual Basic.
+2. The samples in this topic use the `Person` and `Pet` types and data from the following code example.
+Copy this code into the default `Module1` module created by Visual Basic.

      [!code-vb[VbLINQHowTos#1](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbLINQHowTos/VB/Module1.vb#1)]
     [!code-vb[VbLINQHowTos#2](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbLINQHowTos/VB/Module1.vb#2)]

-## <a name="perform-an-inner-join-by-using-the-join-clause"></a>Eseguire un Inner Join usando la clausola Join
+## <a name="perform-an-inner-join-by-using-the-join-clause"></a>Perform an Inner Join by Using the Join Clause
- Un INNER JOIN vengono combinati i dati dalle due raccolte.
-Vengono inclusi gli elementi per cui i valori di chiave specificati corrispondono.
-Sono esclusi tutti gli elementi da una qualsiasi raccolta che non è un elemento corrispondente in altro insieme.
+ An INNER JOIN combines data from two collections.
+Items for which the specified key values match are included.
+Any items from either collection that do not have a matching item in the other collection are excluded.

- In Visual Basic LINQ sono disponibili due opzioni per l'esecuzione di un INNER JOIN: un join implicito e un join esplicito.
+ In Visual Basic, LINQ provides two options for performing an INNER JOIN: an implicit join and an explicit join.

- Specifica di un join implicito le raccolte da includere in un `From` clausola e identifica i campi chiave corrispondenti in un `Where` clausola.
-Visual Basic crea un join in modo implicito le due raccolte in base ai campi di chiave specificati.
+ An implicit join specifies the collections to be joined in a `From` clause and identifies the matching key fields in a `Where` clause.
+Visual Basic implicitly joins the two collections based on the specified key fields.

- È possibile specificare un join esplicito utilizzando il `Join` clausola quando si desidera essere specifici quali campi chiave per l'utilizzo del join.
-In questo caso, un `Where` clausola può ancora essere utilizzata per filtrare i risultati della query.
+ You can specify an explicit join by using the `Join` clause when you want to be specific about which key fields to use in the join.
+In this case, a `Where` clause can still be used to filter the query results.

-#### <a name="to-perform-an-inner-join-by-using-the-join-clause"></a>Eseguire un Inner Join usando la clausola Join
+#### <a name="to-perform-an-inner-join-by-using-the-join-clause"></a>To perform an Inner Join by using the Join clause

-1. Aggiungere il codice seguente per il `Module1` modulo nel progetto per vedere esempi di inner join sia impliciti ed espliciti.
+1. Add the following code to the `Module1` module in your project to see examples of both an implicit and explicit inner join.

      [!code-vb[VbLINQHowTos#4](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbLINQHowTos/VB/Module1.vb#4)]

-## <a name="perform-a-left-outer-join-by-using-the-group-join-clause"></a>Eseguire un Left Outer Join con la clausola Group Join
+## <a name="perform-a-left-outer-join-by-using-the-group-join-clause"></a>Perform a Left Outer Join by Using the Group Join Clause
- LEFT OUTER JOIN include tutti gli elementi dalla raccolta a sinistra del join e solo i corrispondenti valori dalla raccolta a destra del join.
-Tutti gli elementi dalla raccolta a destra del join che non è un elemento corrispondente nella raccolta a sinistra vengono esclusi dal risultato della query.
+ A LEFT OUTER JOIN includes all the items from the left-side collection of the join and only matching values from the right-side collection of the join.
+Any items from the right-side collection of the join that do not have a matching item in the left-side collection are excluded from the query result.

- Il `Group Join` clausola esegue, in effetti, un LEFT OUTER JOIN.
-La differenza tra ciò che è in genere noto come un LEFT OUTER JOIN e quali le `Group Join` la clausola restituisce è che il `Group Join` risultati del nodo gruppi clausola dalla raccolta a destra del join per ogni elemento nella raccolta a sinistra.
-In un database relazionale, un LEFT OUTER JOIN restituisce un risultato non raggruppato nella quale restituire ogni elemento della query contiene gli elementi corrispondenti da entrambe le raccolte nel join.
-In questo caso, gli elementi dalla raccolta a sinistra del join vengono ripetuti per ogni elemento corrispondente dalla raccolta a destra.
-Verrà visualizzato come appare quando si completa la procedura successiva.
+ The `Group Join` clause performs, in effect, a LEFT OUTER JOIN.
+The difference between what is typically known as a LEFT OUTER JOIN and what the `Group Join` clause returns is that the `Group Join` clause groups results from the right-side collection of the join for each item in the left-side collection.
+In a relational database, a LEFT OUTER JOIN returns an ungrouped result in which each item in the query result contains matching items from both collections in the join.
+In this case, the items from the left-side collection of the join are repeated for each matching item from the right-side collection.
+You will see what this looks like when you complete the next procedure.

- È possibile recuperare i risultati di una `Group Join` query come risultato non raggruppato mediante l'estensione di query per restituire un elemento per ogni risultato della query raggruppati.
-A tale scopo, è necessario assicurarsi che si esegue una query nella `DefaultIfEmpty` metodo della raccolta raggruppata.
-Ciò garantisce che gli elementi della raccolta lato sinistro del join sono ancora incluse nel risultato della query, anche se non hanno risultati corrispondenti dalla raccolta a destra. È possibile aggiungere codice alla query per fornire un valore predefinito quando è presente alcun valore corrispondente dalla raccolta a destra del join.
+ You can retrieve the results of a `Group Join` query as an ungrouped result by extending your query to return an item for each grouped query result.
+To accomplish this, you have to ensure that you query on the `DefaultIfEmpty` method of the grouped collection.
+This ensures that items from the left-side collection of the join are still included in the query result even if they have no matching results from the right-side collection.
+You can add code to your query to provide a default result value when there is no matching value from the right-side collection of the join.

-#### <a name="to-perform-a-left-outer-join-by-using-the-group-join-clause"></a>Per eseguire un Left Outer Join con la clausola Group Join
+#### <a name="to-perform-a-left-outer-join-by-using-the-group-join-clause"></a>To perform a Left Outer Join by using the Group Join clause

-1. Aggiungere il codice seguente per il `Module1` modulo nel progetto per visualizzare un esempio di un left outer join raggruppati e un left outer join non raggruppati.
+1. Add the following code to the `Module1` module in your project to see examples of both a grouped left outer join and an ungrouped left outer join.

      [!code-vb[VbLINQHowTos#3](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbLINQHowTos/VB/Module1.vb#3)]

-## <a name="perform-a-join-by-using-a-composite-key"></a>Eseguire un Join usando una chiave composta
+## <a name="perform-a-join-by-using-a-composite-key"></a>Perform a Join by Using a Composite Key
- È possibile usare la `And` parola chiave in un `Join` o `Group Join` clausola per identificare più campi di chiave da usare durante l'associazione di valori dalle raccolte da unire in join.
-Il `And` parola chiave specifica che tutti specificati devono corrispondere ai campi chiave per gli elementi da unire.
+ You can use the `And` keyword in a `Join` or `Group Join` clause to identify multiple key fields to use when matching values from the collections being joined.
+The `And` keyword specifies that all specified key fields must match for items to be joined.

-#### <a name="to-perform-a-join-by-using-a-composite-key"></a>Per eseguire un Join usando una chiave composta
+#### <a name="to-perform-a-join-by-using-a-composite-key"></a>To perform a Join by using a composite key

-1. Aggiungere il codice seguente per il `Module1` modulo nel progetto per vedere esempi di join che utilizza una chiave composta.
+1. Add the following code to the `Module1` module in your project to see examples of a join that uses a composite key.

      [!code-vb[VbLINQHowTos#5](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbLINQHowTos/VB/Module1.vb#5)]

-## <a name="run-the-code"></a>Eseguire il codice
+## <a name="run-the-code"></a>Run the Code

-#### <a name="to-add-code-to-run-the-examples"></a>Per aggiungere il codice per eseguire gli esempi
+#### <a name="to-add-code-to-run-the-examples"></a>To add code to run the examples

-1. Sostituire il `Sub Main` nella `Module1` modulo nel progetto con il codice seguente per eseguire gli esempi in questo argomento.
+1. Replace the `Sub Main` in the `Module1` module in your project with the following code to run the examples in this topic.

      [!code-vb[VbLINQHowTos#6](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbLINQHowTos/VB/Module1.vb#6)]

-2. Premere F5 per eseguire gli esempi.
+2. Press F5 to run the examples.

 ## <a name="see-also"></a>Vedere anche